maxscheijen/maxscheijen.github.io/content/posts/remote-access-homelab-tailscale.md

 Until now my Homelab was only accessible from my local network.

-I was hesitant in making my Homelab remotely accesable (port forwarding , setting up my own VPN).
-Eventhough I do alot of programming and software engeering related things, I'm not too comfortable working with networking side of things.
+I was hesitant in making my Homelab remotely accessible (port forwarding , setting up my own VPN).
+Even though I do a lot of programming and software engineering related things, I'm not too comfortable working with networking side of things.

 I don't want someone unauthorized having access to my Homelab...